BICYCLE ACCIDENTS LAWYERS HELPING CALIFORNIA RESIDENTS

 The legal system in California is notoriously complex, and a bicycle accident victim with no legal experience will have a great deal of difficulty navigating the court system without the help of an attorney.
 Missing a court filing deadline or otherwise failing to pursue a claim correctly could lead to losing the chance to secure compensation.

 An experienced bicycle accident personal injury lawyer in Folsom, California, can handle a bicycle accident victim’s legal concerns so they can focus on their recovery.
 At the Law Offices of Black & DePaoli, PC, we understand how damaging these accidents can be and work hard to ensure our clients maximize their recoveries.
-If you recently experienced a bicycle accident in the Folsom area or lost a loved one in a fatal bicycle accident caused by a negligent driver, contact us today to schedule a free case evaluation.
+If you recently experienced a bicycle accident in the Folsom area or lost a loved one in a fatal bicycle accident caused by a negligent driver, contact us today to schedule a free case evaluation with a Sacramento car accident attorney.

 - Drunk Driving Accidents